Peaceful Divorce and Amicable Divorce Without Court

 What does Mediation Cost?

-The Divorce Forum® Collaborative Model has proven to be among the most cost-effective and successful mediation processes due to peaceful nature of the Nonviolent Communication background of key mediator, Susan Allan.
-In addition as the firm is a 501 c 3 non-profit, this component of the firm provides tax benefits for the clients within the United States.
-The mediation costs are based on an hourly fee that can be shared by both parties in a way that you agree is fair.
-Although this mediation process may involve the services of a mediator, consulting attorneys, and an attorney or paralegal to file the documents in Family Court as well as filing fees, the costs of a mediated divorce are typically a small percentage of the expense of a conventional litigated divorce.
-If you have complicated aspects to your financial picture the most affordable way to translate complicated funds, portfolios etc. is with the additional hourly services of a CPA or Certified Divorce Financial Analyst who, if you prefer, can be referred by Susan Allan.
+The Divorce Forum® Collaborative Model has proven to be among the most cost-effective and successful mediation processes due to the peaceful nature of the Nonviolent Communication background of key mediator, Susan Allan.
+Although this mediation process may involve the services of a mediator, a financial expert, a real estate appraiser, consulting attorneys, and an attorney or paralegal to file the documents in Family Court as well as filing fees, the costs of a mediated divorce are typically a very small percentage of the expense of a conventional litigated divorce.
+If you have complicated aspects to your financial picture the most affordable way to translate complicated funds, portfolios, etc. is with the additional hourly services of a CPA or Certified Divorce Financial Analyst who, if you prefer, can be referred by Susan Allan.
 This expert will then provide one or two fair and equitable options that can then be peacefully mediated.

 Cost of Divorce Forum® Collaborative Mediation and Payment Options

-Step 1 is Mediation via telephone or in-person sessions.
+Step 1 is Mediation via telephone, Zoom, or in-person sessions.
 (See below)

 Once we have reached your agreement you will each sign off on this “Mediated Agreement” that is transcribed based on our conversations.
 Creation of this Mediated Agreement by your Mediator will require one or more hours depending on the simplicity or complexity of your assets/debts and other factors.
 This aspect of the process is charged as follows: every hour of writing the Mediated Agreement equals 1 half hour of Telephone mediation (see below).

 All mediation is billed and payable before the beginning of each Mediation session through www.paypal.com utilizing their online secure payment service so that you may use a debit or credit card for payment.
-Ms. Allan will process your debit or credit card before the first session begins.
-Many clients are pleased because of the benefits of using a credit card and the points or airline benefits involved.
+You will receive an Evoice and can pay directly on the PayPal website or Ms. Allan can process your debit or credit card before the first session begins.
+Many clients are extremely pleased to use PayPal because of the benefits of using a credit card and the points or airline benefits involved.

-Telephone Mediations are the most affordable and stress-less option.
-Telephone mediation sessions are available at 6 prepaid hours for $1400 or 12 prepaid hours for $2400.
-As you near the completion of your Mediation if you need a few additional hours you may purchase them at $200 per hour.
-Please note that due to the work required in order to prepare for Mediation this option is not possible at the beginning of Mediation.
+Telephone Mediation is the most affordable and stress-less option.
+Telephone mediation sessions are available at 6 prepaid hours for $1495 or 12 prepaid hours for $2495.
+As you near the completion of your Mediation, if you need a few additional hours, you may purchase them at $235 per hour.
+Please note that due to the work required to prepare for Mediation, this option is not possible at the beginning of Mediation.
+Should you agree that your mediation continues longer than it has been scheduled, the balance of the mediation fee will be charged at the end of the mediation session.

 In-person Mediation

-For mediations in Southern California, there is a 1 hour ($400) total fee for total travel time within 3 hours of Santa Barbara CA. For mediations in other areas of California and worldwide please provide your location information so that we can provide you with the details of cost of nationwide and worldwide mediation if travel is required.
-As Susan is one of the pioneers of telephone mediation please remember that the telephone mediation costs are far less and the results have been consistently excellent and Susan has successfully mediated numerous international mediations as well as those in many states within the United States.
+For in-person mediations outside of Santa Barbara, CA, please provide your location information so that we can provide you with the details of the cost of nationwide and worldwide mediation where travel is required.
+As Susan is the pioneer of telephone mediation, please remember that the telephone mediation costs are extremely affordable and the results have been consistently excellent.
+Susan has successfully mediated numerous international mediations as well as those in many states within the United States.

 Long-distance and International Mediation

-When I pioneered Telephone Mediation in 1999 I discovered that the need for peaceful, affordable no-court divorce and mediation to resolve other issues was global.
-I have worked with countless clients worldwide facilitating divorces, legal separations, shared custody agreements, and each has been completed with peace, respect and fairness.
-While certain cases require the input of an attorney there is never a benefit to fighting in court with attorneys; utilizing your family’s hard-earned resources in this manner.
+When she pioneered Telephone Mediation in 1999, she discovered that the need for peaceful, affordable no-court divorce and mediation to resolve other issues was global.
+Susan has worked with countless clients worldwide facilitating divorces, legal separations, and shared custody agreements, and each has been completed with peace, respect, and fairness.
+While certain cases require the input of an attorney there is never a benefit to fighting in court with attorneys or utilizing your family’s hard-earned resources in this manner.

 Additional Experts You May Consult

-If you have parenting or real-estate or financial (stock portfolio issues etc.) it may become necessary for your Mediator to ask for and receive permission to consult with additional experts, always upon prior approval by the mediating couple.
-When your mediator is consulting with the expert, the fee for these hourly fees will also be charged at the Mediation rate and you will be billed for these conferences each week.
-As you will also be paying for the parenting or real-estate or financial expertise you may wish to be present during these telephone consultations that are on your behalf.
+If you have parenting issues, real-estate holdings, or financial and investment issues it may become necessary for your Mediator to ask for and receive permission to consult with additional experts, always upon prior approval by the mediating couple.
+When your mediator is consulting with the expert, the fee for these hourly fees will also be charged at the Mediation rate and if they are required, you will be billed for these conferences each week.
+As you will also be paying for the parenting, real estate or financial expertise you may wish to be present during these telephone consultations that are on your behalf.

 I'm very angry now!
 We can't even talk to each other!

 It would be unusual if you weren't angry!
 For many, divorce may be a highly disruptive experience.
 Mediation is not just for people who are already cooperating.
 Mediation is often most helpful when you and your partner are having trouble talking on your own.
-The question is not how you feel now, but where you want to go and how swiftly do you wish to arrive at a peaceful settlement?
+The question is not how you feel now, but where you want to go and how swiftly do you wish to arrive at a peaceful settlement.
 Do you want to end up in a no-holds-barred battle, or do you want to reach a cooperative resolution?
 Would you like to move on to the rest of your life, without bitterness or regrets?
 If so, we can help you get there.
 Susan Allan’s skills have been proven to allow couples to hear one another, and to consider all their options to meet the needs of the family and create agreements.
+Also, the tools and skills of Heartspace® Coaching allow angry partners to learn to self-soothe silently and become part of their solution.

 Divorce Coaching Fees are payable via www.paypal.com before the sessions begin